microsoft/PowerPlatformConnectors/independent-publisher-connectors/Companies House/readme.md

 * `List Person of Significant Control`: List Persons of Significant Control by Company Number
 * `List Statements for Person of Significant Control`: List Statements for Person of Significant Control
 * `Individual PSC`: Find information about a Person of Significan Control by Company Number and PCS ID
-* `UK Establishments`: Encrypts an arbitrary sequence of bytes using an encryption key
+* `UK Establishments`: Lists UK Establishment Companies
 * `Officer Appointment by Officer Id`: Officer Appointment by Officer Id
 * `Filing History By Number and Id`: Filing History By Number and Id
 * `Charges By Company Number`: Company Charges By Company Number